Building Controllers & Creating Entities

 A wrapper for node-fetch

-to handle Digest authentication.
-Parameters are identical to that of node-fetch
+that also handles HTTP Basic and Digest authentication.
+Parameters are identical to that of

 , with the following optional additions to req